chrishumboldt/rocket-propel/README.md

 This mixin will push anything to the right of the element by $x amount of columns (applied to span elements).

 ##### row()
-Turns an element into a row which is the basic building block of Blueplate and is needed to wrap any span elements.
+Turns an element into a row which is the basic building block of Propel and is needed to wrap any span elements.
 A row element will default to a 100% width of its container.

 ##### span($x)
 Turns an element into a span which can occupy $x amount of columns within the $column-limit.
 For example @include span(6) will occupy 6 columns within the default 12 which equates to 50% of a containing row.